SublimeText/LaTeXTools/README.markdown

 <br>

 On **OSX**, you need to be running the MacTeX distribution (which is pretty much the only one available on the Mac anyway) and the Skim PDF previewer.
 Just download and install these in the usual way.
-I have tested MacTeX versions 2010, 2011 and 2012, both 32 and 64 bits; these work fine.
+I have tested MacTeX versions 2010--2014, both 32 and 64 bits; these work fine.
+MacTeX 2015 also works.
 On the other hand, MacTeX 2008 does *not* seem to work out of the box (compilation fails), so please upgrade.

+**El Capitan note**: sadly, with each OS X release, Apple deviates more and more from established Unix conventions.
+The latest "innovation" is that, beginning with El Capitan, apps can no longer write to `/usr`.
+MacTeX 2015 remedies this by creating a link to TeX binaries in `/Library/TeX`.
+The default LaTeXTools settings file now adds `/Library/TeX/texbin` to the `texpath`.
+In practice, this means the following.

+* If you are running MacTeX 2015, you can use the "LaTeXTools: Reconfigure and migrate settings" command (from the command palette) to generate a fresh settings file in your `User` directory; this will have the correct `texpath`. **However**, if you already have customizations in your settings file, **these will be lost** (I'm thinking about a better way to handle this going forward).
+So, the easiest fix might be to edit your own `LaTeXTools.sublime-settings` file (in your `User` directory) and modify `texpath` by adding `/Library/TeX/texbin` as the first entry.

+* If you are running earlier MacTeX versions, unfortunately you do *not* have the `/Library/TeX/texbin` link at all, so adding that path to `texpath` would not help.
+You have two options: create the link yourself, or edit the `texpath` option to point to the appropriate directory.
+Check Section 8 of [this document](https://tug.org/mactex/UpdatingForElCapitan.pdf) for details.

+Sorry for the complications.
+It's not my fault.

 If you don't want to install the entire MacTeX distro, which is pretty big, BasicTeX will also work (of course, as long as the latex packages you need are included). **However**, you need to explicitly add the `latexmk` utility, which is not included by default: from the Terminal, type `sudo tlmgr install latexmk` (you will need to provide your password, assuming you are Administrator on your machine).